 The following words and terms, when used in this chapter, have the following meanings unless the context clearly indicates otherwise:

-(1) Abuse--As defined in the Texas Family Code, §261.401(1) (relating to Agency Investigation) and §745.8557 of this title (relating to What is abuse?).
+(1) Abuse--As defined in the Texas Family Code, §261.001(1) (relating to Definitions) and Texas Administrative Code, Title 40, Chapter 707, Subchapter C, Division 5 (relating to Abuse, Neglect, and Exploitation).

-(2) Affinity--Related by marriage as set forth in the Government Code, §573.024 (relating to Determination of Affinity).
+(2) Affinity--Related by marriage as set forth in Texas Government Code, §573.024 (relating to Determination of Affinity).

+(3) Business entity--May be an association, corporation, nonprofit association, nonprofit corporation, nonprofit association with religious affiliation, nonprofit corporation with religious affiliation, or limited liability company.

-(3) Capacity--The maximum number of children that a permit holder may care for at one time.
+(4) Capacity--The maximum number of children that a permit holder may care for at one time.

-(4) Caregiver--A person whose duties include the supervision, guidance, and protection of a child or children.
+(5) Caregiver--A person who is counted in the child to caregiver ratio, whose duties include the supervision, guidance, and protection of a child.

-(5) Child--A person under 18 years old.
+(6) Child--A person under 18 years old.

-(6) Child-care facility--An establishment subject to regulation by Licensing which provides assessment, care, training, education, custody, treatment, or supervision for a child who is not related by blood, marriage, or adoption to the owner or operator of the facility, for all or part of the 24-hour day, whether or not the establishment operates for profit or charges for its services.
+(7) Child-care facility--An establishment subject to regulation by Licensing that provides assessment, care, training, education, custody, treatment, or supervision for a child who is not related by blood, marriage, or adoption to the owner or operator of the facility, for all or part of the 24-hour day, whether or not the establishment operates for profit or charges for its services.
 A child-care facility includes the people, administration, governing body, activities on or off the premises, operations, buildings, grounds, equipment, furnishings, and materials.
 A child-care facility does not include child-placing agencies, listed family homes, employer-based child care operations, or shelter care operations.

-(7) Child day care--As defined in §745.33 of this title (relating to What is child day care?).
+(8) Child day care--As defined in §745.33 of this chapter (relating to What is child day care?).

-(8) Child-placing agency (CPA)--A person, including an organization, other than the parents of a child who plans for the placement of or places a child in a child-care operation or adoptive home.
+(9) Child-placing agency (CPA)--A person, including a sole proprietor, partnership, or business or governmental entity, other than the parents of a child, who plans for the placement of or places a child in a child-care operation or adoptive home.

-(9) Children related to the caregiver--Children who are the children, grandchildren, siblings, great-grandchildren, first cousins, nieces, or nephews of the caregiver, whether by affinity or consanguinity or as the result of a relationship created by court decree.
+(10) Children related to the caregiver--Children who are the children, grandchildren, siblings, great-grandchildren, first cousins, nieces, or nephews of the caregiver, whether by affinity or consanguinity or as the result of a relationship created by court decree.

-(10) Consanguinity--Two individuals are related to each other by consanguinity if one is a descendant of the other; or they share a common ancestor.
-An adopted child is considered to be related by consanguinity for this purpose.
-Consanguinity is defined in the Government Code, §573.022 (relating to Determination of Consanguinity).
+(11) Consanguinity--Two individuals are related to each other by consanguinity if one is a descendant of the other; or they share a common ancestor.
+An adopted child is related by consanguinity for this purpose.
+Consanguinity is defined in Texas Government Code, §573.022 (relating to Determination of Consanguinity).

-(11) Contiguous operations--Two or more operations that touch at a point on a common border or located in the same building.
+(12) Contiguous operations--Two or more operations that touch at a point on a common border or located in the same building.

-(12) Controlling person--As defined in §745.901 of this title (relating to Who is a controlling person at a child-care operation?).
+(13) Controlling person--As defined in §745.901 of this chapter (relating to Who is a controlling person at a child-care operation?).

-(13) Deficiency--Any failure to comply with a standard, rule, law, specific term of your permit, or condition of your evaluation, probation, or suspension.
+(14) Deficiency--Any failure to comply with a minimum standard, rule, statute, specific term of your permit, or condition of your probation.

-(14) Designated perpetrator--As defined in §745.731 of this title (relating to What are designated perpetrators and sustained perpetrators of child abuse or neglect?).
+(15) Designated perpetrator--As defined in §745.731 of this chapter (relating to What are designated perpetrators and sustained perpetrators of child abuse or neglect?).

-(15) Division--The Licensing Division within the Texas Department of Family and Protective Services (DFPS).
+(16) Designee--The person named on the application as the designated representative of the operation who is officially authorized by the owner to speak for and act on the operations’ behalf.

-(16) Employee--Any person employed by or that contracts with the permit holder, including but not limited to caregivers, drivers, kitchen personnel, maintenance and administrative personnel, and the center/program director.
+(17) Employee--Any person employed by or that contracts with the permit holder, including caregivers, drivers, kitchen personnel, maintenance and administrative personnel, and the center or program director.

-(17) Endanger--To expose a child to a situation where physical or mental injury to a child is likely to occur.
+(18) Endanger--To expose a child to a situation where physical or mental injury to a child is likely to occur.

-(18) Exploitation--As defined in the Texas Family Code, §261.401(2) (relating to Agency Investigation).
+(19) Exploitation--As defined in Texas Family Code, §261.001(3) and Texas Administrative Code, Title 40, Chapter 707, Subchapter C, Division 5.